SDB:Installation on a Mac

 - 5 openSUSE Installation

-This chapter describes the steps you should do before you install openSUSE on your MacBook.
+This chapter describes the steps you should do before you install openSUSE on your Mac.

 Remember to always back-up your data first!

-You can choose to install only openSUSE, dual-boot OS X and openSUSE, or triple-boot OS X, Windows and openSUSE.
-It is recommended that you keep OS X even if you don't intend to use it, as this will allow you to install any firmware updates the Apple releases.
+You can choose to install only openSUSE, multi-boot OS X and openSUSE, or OS X, Windows and openSUSE.
+It is recommended that you keep OS X even if you don't intend to use it, as this will allow you to install any firmware updates that Apple releases.

 If you intend to install only openSUSE, you can skip all the Preparation steps.